COXFA4

-NDUFA4, mitochondrial complex associated is a protein that in humans is encoded by the NDUFA4 gene.
-The NDUFA4 protein was first described to be a subunit of NADH dehydrogenase (ubiquinone), which is located in the mitochondrial inner membrane and is the largest of the five complexes of the electron transport chain.
-However, recent research has described NDUFA4 as a subunit of cytochrome c oxidase.
-Mutations in the NDUFA4 gene are associated with Leigh's syndrome.
+Cytochrome c oxidase subunit FA4 is a protein that in humans is encoded by the COXFA4 gene (previously NDUFA4).
+The COXFA4/NDUFA4 protein protein was at first erroneously though to be a subunit of NADH dehydrogenase (ubiquinone), which is located in the mitochondrial inner membrane and is the largest of the five complexes of the electron transport chain.
+However, recent research has described COXFA4 as a subunit of cytochrome c oxidase.
+Mutations in the COXFA4 gene are associated with Leigh's syndrome.

 Structure

-The NDUFA4 gene is located on the p arm of chromosome 7 at position 21.3 with a total length of 8,234 base pairs.
-The NDUFA4 gene produces a 9.4 kDa protein composed of 81 amino acids.
+The COXFA4 gene is located on the p arm of chromosome 7 at position 21.3 with a total length of 8,234 base pairs.
+The COXFA4 gene produces a 9.4 kDa protein composed of 81 amino acids.

-NDUFA4 has traditionally been defined as a subunit of the enzyme NADH dehydrogenase (ubiquinone) (Complex I), the largest of the respiratory complexes.
+COXFA4 (then called NDUFA4) was previously believed to be a subunit of the enzyme NADH dehydrogenase (ubiquinone) (Complex I), the largest of the respiratory complexes.

-More recent research has demonstrated that no perturbation of Complex I occurs upon NDUFA4 deletion, calling into question its role in this complex.
-It has been demonstrated that NDUFA4 plays a role in Complex IV function and biogenesis, however, with some authors suggesting that the NDUFA4 gene be renamed and the structure of both Complex I and Complex IV be re-evaluated.
+More recent research has demonstrated that no perturbation of Complex I occurs upon COXFA4 deletion, calling into question its role in this complex.
+It has been demonstrated that COXFA4 plays a role in Complex IV function and biogenesis, however, with some authors suggesting that the COXFA4 gene be renamed and the structure of both Complex I and Complex IV be re-evaluated.

 Clinical significance

-Mutations in the NDUFA4 gene can result in Leigh's syndrome, a severe neurological disorder that typically arises in the first year of life.
+Mutations in the COXFA4 gene can result in Leigh's syndrome, a severe neurological disorder that typically arises in the first year of life.
 Disruption of Complex IV, also called cytochrome c oxidase or COX, is the most common cause of Leigh syndrome.
-Given that NDUFA4 has only recently been identified as a subunit of Complex IV rather than Complex I, patients with previously unexplained COX deficiencies could be genetically tested for NDUFA4 mutations.
+Given that COXFA4 has only recently been identified as a subunit of Complex IV rather than Complex I, patients with previously unexplained COX deficiencies could be genetically tested for NDUFA4 mutations.

 Interactions

-NDUFA4 has many protein-protein interactions, including ubiquitin proteins such as ubiquitin C and UBL4A, as well as CUL3 and PARK7.
+COXFA4 has many protein-protein interactions, including ubiquitin proteins such as ubiquitin C and UBL4A, as well as CUL3 and PARK7.